fortierkids1/KnowledgeBase/Level 1/SuperStructure Rollers.md

 [[FeedForwards]]
 [[PID]]

-#### Completion Requirements
+## Success Criteria
-- Create a Roller subsystem
+- [ ] Create a Roller subsystem
-- Calibrate the system to use RPM
+- [ ] Calibrate the system to use RPM
-- Create Commands for running forward and backwards using the target RPM
+- [ ] Create Commands for running forward and backwards using the target RPM
-- Bind them to commands to move the game piece forward or backward
+- [ ] Bind them to commands to move the game piece forward or backward
-- Create a default command that stops the subsystem
+- [ ] Create a default command that stops the subsystem